Diebbo/assignment-4-computational-geometry/chapters/task3.typ

 === Basic Idea

-The main idea is to recusrively divide the set of rectangles based on the median points of their x-coordinates, find the rectangles stabbed by the median line, open and close them in an interval tree, and then recursively compute the area for the left and right ones with the invariant that the intervals (and areas) defined by rectangles stabbed by the median line are already considered.
+The main idea is to recursively divide the set of rectangles based on the median points of their x-coordinates, find the rectangles stabbed by the median line, open and close them in an interval tree, and then recursively compute the area for the left and right ones with the invariant that the intervals (and areas) defined by rectangles stabbed by the median line are already considered.

 #figure(
-  caption: [Divide and Conquer Area Computation Overview], image("../assets/divide-and-conquer-overview.png") )<fig:divide-and-conquer-overview>
+  caption: [Divide and Conquer Area Computation Overview], image("../assets/divide-and-conquer-overview.png", width: 10cm) )<fig:divide-and-conquer-overview>

 === Formal definition

-As before, we need to introduce an interval tree $T$ that stores the x-intervals of the rectangles in order to efficiently access them given a query point.
+To implement this algorithm, we will use two data structures: an interval tree and a segment tree with lazy propagation.

+The interval tree $T$ will store the number of rectangles stabbed by a vertical line at a given x-coordinate.
+The purpose of this tree is to efficiently find all rectangles that are stabbed by the median line at each recursive step.

 For the y-intervals, we will use a segment tree $S$ augmented that also uses lazy propagation as before.
 The augmentation needs to take account of the following propagation:
 - How many rectangles are currently opened in the interval represented by the node.